madmachineio/mm-sdk/README.md

 python3 ~/mm-sdk/mm/src/mm.py download
 ```

-This command would find the correspond bin file, copy it to the SD card and eject the SD card automatically
+This command would find the correspond img file, copy it to the flash storage.